 Our students and staff represent a variety of ethnicities, faith traditions, cultural groups, races and sexual orientations.
 They are trained to be empathic listeners as patients, their families and staff members explore end-of-life decision making, emotional and relational tensions, difficult diagnoses and other life issues that emerge in the course of a hospital stay.
 Our CPE students offer conversations, religious rituals, referrals and support to those of all faiths and of no faith.
 They offer a comforting presence and listening ear for the things that matter most.
 They create relationships with community faith leaders to respond to a patient's specific faith needs.

 Chaplains are an integral part of the patient care team at St. Mark's and the other hospitals we serve.
 They attend rounds, participate in interdisciplinary team and family meetings and nursing cohorts.
 They serve patients in the Behavioral Health Unit, in the Acute Rehabilitation Center, parents of infants in the Neonatal Intensive Care Unit (NICU) as well as regular in-patient and Emergency Department patients.
 Our chaplains bring Arts in Health to patients and staff, participate in the Clinical Ethics Committee and Ethics Consultations.

 In all these ways and more, Chaplains learn to bring a spiritual perspective to a patient's or hospital staff member's personal life and health.

-weeks of class (may change pending class size).
+unit (may change pending class size).

-Dates of Fall 2019 Residency: Late August, 2019 - end of May, 2020
+Dates of 2020 Residency: August 27, 2020 - end of May, 2021

 Weekly Schedule: Monday-Friday from 8:30am-5:00pm.
-Includes 10 class hours and 30 clinical hours each week.
+Includes 10 class hours plus 30 clinical hours each week.

 Requires one on-call night every two weeks and one weekend on-call per six weeks of class (may change pending class size).
 Paid Residency: $25K-$27K plus benefits package.